AI Search

 Core AI search elements

 • AI Overviews.
 Google’s generative answer feature, shown at the top of many results pages.
-Appearing as a cited source requires comprehensive, accurate, well-structured content.
+Appearing as a cited source requires accurate, well-structured content that answers specific questions clearly.

 • Generative Engine Optimisation (GEO).
 The practice of structuring content for retrieval and citation by AI answer engines.
 Overlaps with traditional SEO but emphasises entity clarity, source authority, and direct answer formats.